dannyvelas/StarCommand/README.md

 ### Set up proxmox manually
 - Flash [Proxmox](https://www.proxmox.com/en/downloads) ISO onto a USB or SSD or disk and then connect that to your server so that you can boot your server with the Proxmox VE OS.
-- In the setup, you'll be given an option to name your default proxmox node, pick a name but remember it because you will need it later.
+- In the setup, you'll be given an option to name your default proxmox node, name it "proxmox".
 - In setup, on the "Management Network Configuration" page:
   - For management interface, pick the network card that is being used for ethernet.
   - For Hostname (FQDN), put proxmox.lan.
-  - For IP address (CIDR), pick an IP address that is not assigned by your router and that you can reserve for your server, let's suppose it's `1.2.3.4`.
+  - For IP address (CIDR), pick an IP address that is not assigned by your router and that you can reserve for your server.
+This will be used a lot.
+From here on, we will use the special value `1.2.3.4` to represent your server's IP address.
   - For gateway, put the IP address of your router.
+From here on, we will use the special value `10.0.0.1` to represent your router's IP address.
   - For DNS server, put either your router's IP address or use a public DNS server like `1.1.1.1` (Cloudflare) `8.8.8.8` (Google).
 - Verify that from another computer you can `ping 1.2.3.4` and access `https://1.2.3.4:8006`.
 - Add an `ssh` key to your proxmox server and verify afterward that you have remote `ssh` access to your server from your other computer.